poolup-devs/poolup_backend/README.md

 ```
 {
+    senderID: <String>,
     rideID: <String>,
     recepientID: <String>,
+    luggage: <Number>
     msg: <String>
 }
 ```

 **return value**

-201 created status with data including the request id for later use, 500 error if failure
+200 created status with the request id for later use, 500 error if failure

 ---